chiefbiiko/bwt/spec.md

 exp timestamps, the kid, and the nonce as defined in [Header Serialization](#header-serialization)

++ assert that the aad has a byte length not greater than 18446744073709551615

 + obtain the JSON body by stringifying the body to a valid JSON object

 + obtain the plaintext by serializing the JSON body to its binary representation assuming UTF-8 encoding

++ assert that the plaintext has a byte length not greater than 274877906880

 + obtain the ciphertext and signature by applying XChaCha20-Poly1305 with the shared key, nonce, plaintext, and aad